AlanCabiness/improved-octo-potato/README.md

 ![alt text](https://i.gyazo.com/d35b9a805436a53b0dc9faf7eb387c36.gif)

 At the core of the token system and the tracking functionality is the tracking page.
 Here you enter your measurements and they will be added to your profile.
+There are 10 possible experience points to be gained here.
+The first 5 are gained by tracking your workout, as just going to the gym is half the battle.
+The other five points can be gained from decreasing your weight, increasing your bench, increasing your squat, increasing your curl, and eating less than 2000 calories.
 There is also a graph that will show your history in 5 different categories so you can view your trends.
 (WORK IN PROGRESS)

 ![alt text](https://i.imgur.com/mhIZjKq.png)